Skip to contents

 Load packages

 The first step in conducting this analysis is to load our necessary packages.
-If you haven’t installed already, you will need to do so before loading.
+If you haven’t installed already, you will need to do so before loading:

 Load data

-Pathogen-specific sample datasets, noise parameters, and longitudinal antibody dynamics for serocalculator are available on the Serocalculator Repository on Open Science Framework (OSF).
+Pathogen-specific sample datasets, noise parameters, and longitudinal antibody dynamics for serocalculator are available on the Serocalculator Data Repository on Open Science Framework (OSF).
 We will pull this data directly into our R environment.

 Note that each dataset has specific formatting and variable name requirements.